sander110419/Cloud-infra-visualization/README.md

 Different types of visualizations will be supported.
 These include:

 - **Draw.io**: You will be able to export your infrastructure diagrams to Draw.io (XML) format.
-- **HTML**: You will be able to export your infrastructure diagrams to Mermaid.js (Markdown) format.
+- **HTML**: You will be able to export your infrastructure diagrams to cytoscape.js format.

 Soon: